 Surrounded by publicly protected land, including the Withlacoochee State Forest, Ahhochee Hill is part of a large greenway that remains untouched by urban sprawl.

-Audubon of Florida acquired the property in 2002, as a bequest from the late Lisa von Borowsky, a strong supporter of Audubon, and advocate for the environment.
-As the long-time steward of property, Lisa believed that nature should be left alone to take its own course, resulting in many mature and old growth habitats.
+The Florida Audubon Society acquired the property in 2002, as a bequest from the late Lisa von Borowsky, a strong supporter of Audubon, and advocate for the environment.
+As the long-time steward of property, Lisa believed that nature should be left alone to take its own course, resulting in many mature and old-growth habitats.